 In 2019, as a result of a decline in the forecasted financial performance for the Distribution reporting unit, the Company performed an impairment evaluation and determined that the carrying value of the goodwill of the Distribution reporting unit exceeded the implied fair value.
 The decline in the fair value of the Distribution reporting unit was primarily due to unfavorable performance in 2019 that was impacting operating margins that led the Company to use a higher discount rate due to an increase in the risk-free rate of return.
 The Company recorded a goodwill impairment charge of \$7,585 within selling, general and administrative expenses in the consolidated statements of operations and comprehensive income (loss) as of December 31, 2019.
-No impairment losses were recorded during the year ended December 31, 2020.
-Gross goodwill and accumulated impairment losses was \$73,899 and \$7,585 at December 31, 2020 and \$73,765 and \$7,585, respectively, at December 31, 2019.
+No impairment losses was \$73,899 and \$7,585 at December 31, 2020 and \$73,765 and \$7,585, respectively, at December 31, 2019.